 Giovanni Palatucci, who died in the Dachau concentration camp in February 1945, aged 36, was regarded as Italy's answer to Oskar Schindler, the German industrialist who saved thousands of Jewish workers during the Holocaust.

-Over the years he was honored by Yad Vashem, Israel's official Holocaust memorial, and declared a martyr by Pope John Paul II, putting him on the path for beatification and sainthood.
+Over the years he has been honored by Yad Vashem, Israel's official Holocaust memorial, and declared a martyr by Pope John Paul II, putting him on the path for beatification and sainthood.
 Yad Vashem said in 2015 that it was not revoking Palatucci’s inclusion in the Righteous Among the Nation.

-But the Centro Primo Levi said fresh research it coordinated revealed that "Palatucci continued to work under the Germans and to provide information on the few Jews" in Fiume, where he was chief of police.
+But the Centro Primo Levi said in 2013 that it had coordinated research revealing that “Palatucci continued to work under the Germans and to provide information on the few Jews” in Fiume, where he was chief of police.
 After reviewing hundreds of documents, the centre said it had found no evidence that Palatucci had helped any Jews.

 Fiume today is the Croatian city of Rijeka, on the Adriatic Sea.

-In a June 7th letter to the museum, the Centro Primo Levi said Palatucci was never police chief in Fiume, where there were in fact barely 500 Jews - far fewer than the 5,000 previously stated - of whom 80 percent ended up in the Auschwitz concentration camp in Poland.
+The Centro Primo Levi told the museum Palatucci was never police chief in Fiume, where there were in fact barely 500 Jews – far fewer than the 5,000 previously stated – of whom 80 percent ended up in the Auschwitz concentration camp in Poland.

 “Palatucci did not send hundreds of Jews to Campagna to be protected by his uncle,” said the centre's director Natalia Indrimi, who wrote the letter to the museum.

 “According to the database of foreign Jews interned in Italy, only 40 Jews were interned in Campagna (in southern Italy, where Palatucci's uncle was the influential Roman Catholic bishop) and not by the order of Palatucci,” it said.